-Joanne Cormac is a Leverhulme Early Career Research Fellow and during the academic year 2017-18 she is also a Visiting Scholar at Wolfson College, University of Oxford.
-During the 2018 autumn semester she will take up a Visiting Researcher position at Georgetown University, Washington DC.
+Joanne Cormac is a Nottingham Research Fellow.
+From 2015-2021 she was a Leverhulme Early Career Research Fellow at the University of Nottingham.
+She has also held Visiting Scholarships at Wolfson College, University of Oxford (2017-18) and Georgetown University, Washington DC (2018).
+From 2013-15 she was a Lecturer in Music at Oxford Brookes University.
 She studied Music at the University of Nottingham (BA) and at the University of Birmingham (MMus and PhD).
-From 2013-15 she was a Lecturer in Music at Oxford Brookes University.

-Joanne's research interests include 19th-century music and culture, with particular interests in the symphony after Beethoven, the music of Franz Liszt (especially the symphonic poems), biography, historiography, and reception issues.
+Joanne's research interests include 19th-century music and culture, with particular interests in the symphony in the long 19th century, the music of Franz Liszt (especially the symphonic poems), biography, historiography, and reception issues.

 Joanne's teaching interests include, romanticism, programme music, the symphony, opera, popular theatre, and biography.
 During the academic year 2017-18 she taught the module 19th-Century Composer… read more

 My current project, entitled The Symphony: Transnationalism, Networks, and Cultural Exchange in the Long Nineteenth Century is funded by a Nottingham Research Fellowship.
 The project attempts a… read more